j0hnm4r5/unity2arduino/presentation.md

 1. Drag the *Directional Light* to the **Light** variable box in *Arduino Manager*
 1. Play the scene again, and watch as the scene lighting changes as you block, unblock, and light up the photocell!

+---

+class: middle, center, impact

+# Congratulations!

+## Go have fun on your own